ch4mpy/spring-addons/samples/tutorials/README.md

   2. Authorization-server handles authentication (with forms, cookies, biometry or whatever it likes)
   3. once user authentified, he is redirected to client with a `code` to be used once
   4. client contacts authorization-server to exchanges the `code` for an access-token (and optionnaly a refresh-token)
-- client credentials: to be used to authenticate a client itself (no user context).
-This is to be used only for clients capable of keeping a secret actually "secret".
-This excludes all services running in a browser or a mobile app (code can be reverse engineered to read secrets).
-Only service running on a **server** you trust should use client credentials.
-The client sends client id and secret to authorization server which returns an access-token.
+- client credentials: the client sends client id and secret to authorization server which returns an access-token.
+To be used to authenticate a client itself (no user context).
+This must be limited to clients running on a **server you trust** (capable of keeping a secret actually "secret") and excludes all services running in a browser or a mobile app (code can be reverse engineered to read secrets).

 Token: pretty much like a proxy you could give to someone else to vote for you.
 It contains as minimum following attributes:
 - issuer: the authorization-server which emitted the token (police officer or alike who certified identities of people who gave and recieved proxy)